 Ape, Awakened Tree, Boar, Baboon, Crocodile, Giant Bat, Giant Boar, Giant Fire Beetle, Giant Frog, Giant Spiders, Jaguar (use Panther stats), Panther, Shambling Mound, Swarm of Insects, Tiger, Vine Blight, Yuan-Ti.

-Here is a small selection of traps that fit well in the jungle.
+Here is a small selection of traps and hazards that fit well in the jungle.
 You can create your own like a rushing river, plants and or vines attacking and more.

 Tar pits can often be found scattered throughout the jungle or ruins.
 They would appear as nothing more than a shallow pond, but a DC 13 Wisdom (Survival) check is enough to recognize the danger.
 A tar pit functions as quicksand and ignites if brought into contact with open flame.